 The high fibre content of grass and grass hay is also crucial for normal digestion.
 If the diet is too low in fibre, fatal digestive problems can occur - another common problem in pet rabbits.
 Feeding the right diet is one of the most important factors in maintaining a healthy rabbit.

-- A constant supply of good quality fresh grass and grass hay (they should comprise about 80% of the overall diet) - e.g. Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow or Ryegrass hays.
+- Provide a constant supply of good quality fresh grass and grass hay (they should comprise about 80% of the overall diet) - e.g. Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow or Ryegrass hays.
 Rabbits should not be fed Lucerne (alfalfa) or Clover hays as they are too high in protein and calcium.
 Grass or grass hay is paramount in providing sufficient fibre for gastrointestinal health and encouraging chewing for long periods of time for healthy teeth.

 - Always have fresh clean water available.